fowler-mychale/tableView_v1/README.md

-# tableView_v1
-Dashboard
+# Dashboard Table view

-A Tableview that runs queries via a SQL backend.
-This application is for users who do not wish to use SQL queries to obtain information.
+A Tableview service that runs queries from a SQL backend.
+This application is for users who typically do not use SQL to obtain information.

 **Steps to get application started.**<br><br>
       1. Upon download of the application; install Wamp server (or any server software you prefer).<br>